huangshu91/Isometric-Emblem/README.md

 	Entities
 	Rethink how GUI works.
 Might not be necessary to have flexible GUIDisplay/GUIFrame
-		- work on specific GUI widgets that are actually going to be used
+		- work on specific GUI widgets that are actually going to be used GUIWidget Animations
+		- Zoom in from off-screen.
+Have a "target" location and move towards that.
+Animations should be in GUIWidget.
+Once the frame is in place, render containing text/etc.  Ignore for now because animations are a luxury.

 FUTURE:
 	Mouse control scheme (point in polygon)